Do you need GAP insurance?

 - Nor will it cover warranty charges, insurance (premiums including GAP insurance), road fund licence and any other warranty or add-on in most cases.

-- It may not cover anything you think your car insurance owes you.
+- It might not cover anything you think your car insurance owes you.
 If your main car insurance company offers you less than the market value of the car, and you accept, the GAP insurer won’t make up the difference.

-On top of that, you only get the money if:
+However, you only get the money if:

 - Your insurance is fully comprehensive